 - PageSpeed Score: PageSpeed Score according to PageSpeed Insights.

 - Insights passed: Number of fulfilled recommendations according to Google Pagespeed Insights.

-- Time to Interactive / s: Metric measuring the time till the URL is interactive (detailed description of the metric).
+- Time to Interactive / s: Metric that measures the amount of time it takes until the URL is interactive (detailed description of the metric).

-- Server Response / s: Server response time.
+- Server Response / s: Response time of the server.

 - First input delay (CrUX) / s: FIP taken from Chrome User Experience database.
 Summary about what FIP the users of the respective URL have on average.

-- First contentful paint (CrUX) / s: FCP taken from Chrome User Experience database.
-Summary about what FCP the users of the respective URL have on average.
+- First contentful paint (CrUX) / s: FCP is a metric from the Chrome User Experience database.
+Summary of which FCP users of this URL have on average.

 [Server response times are low (TTFB)](https://developers.google.com/web/tools/lighthouse/audits/ttfb)